Phlanka Logo

 1. 1.
 Configure all the settings the way you want them.

 2. 2.
-Click the Save Preset (or Save RVMAT Preset / Save Config Preset) button on the relevant tab.
+Click the Save Preset button on the relevant tab.

 3. 3.
-A small input prompt appears.
 Type a name for the preset and confirm.

 4. 4.
 The preset is saved and immediately appears in the dropdown.